Wally Amos: Career

+In 1986, Amos was awarded the Entrepreneurial Excellence Award by President Ronald Reagan at the White House Conference on Small Business.

-Due to financial troubles, Amos was forced to sell the Famous Amos Company, and because the name "Famous Amos" was trademarked by his former company, he had to use The Uncle Noname's Cookie Company as his new company's name.
-A Famous Amos distributor at the time, Lou Avignone, heard Amos on a local radio talk show and, inspired by Amos' story of his early business success with Famous Amos and his spirit, contacted Amos with the idea for starting a new business.
+Due to financial troubles, Amos was forced to sell the Famous Amos Company in 1988.
+Because the name "Famous Amos" was trademarked by his former company, he had to use Uncle Noname's Cookie Company as his new company's name.
+A Famous Amos distributor at the time, Lou Avignone, heard Amos on a local radio talk show and contacted Amos with the idea for starting a new business.
 In 1994, the two became partners and subsequently launched Uncle Noname Gourmet Muffins.
-The company focused on fat-free, nutritious muffins at that time.
+The company focused on fat-free, nutritious muffins.
 Uncle Noname became Uncle Wally's Muffin Company in 1999.
-The muffins are sold in more than 3,500 stores nationwide.
+The muffins were sold in more than 3,500 stores nationwide.

-In 2014, an article in Fortune magazine lauded "The cookie comeback of 'Famous' Wally Amos" as Amos brought back his handmade cookies under a new name The Cookie Kahuna.
+In 2014, an article in Fortune magazine lauded "The cookie comeback of 'Famous' Wally Amos" as Amos brought back his handmade cookies under a new name, The Cookie Kahuna.
 These cookies were marketed in a store in Hawaii, where Amos was based.
-They come in the flavors original chocolate chip, chocolate chip with pecans and butterscotch with macadamia nuts.
+They come in the flavors original chocolate chip, chocolate chip with pecans, and butterscotch with macadamia nuts.
+Amos appeared on the reality television show Shark Tank in October 2016, pitching Cookie Kahuna, but failed to get a deal.
+The business folded in 2018.

-In 2019, Amos was called "the King of cookies" by NBC affiliate KSNV-TV in Las Vegas.
+In 2019, Amos was called "the king of cookies" by NBC affiliate KSNV in Las Vegas.

 In 2020, Content Media Group released a documentary on the life of Wally Amos, The Great Cookie Comeback: reBaking Wally Amos.
 The film was directed by Jeff MacIntyre.

 Personal life

-On July 1, 1979, Amos married Christine (Harris) Amos, who later helped him design the early merchandise and packaging for Famous Amos cookies.
-Wally Amos has 4 children: Michael Amos, Gregory Amos, Sarah Amos, and musician Shawn Amos.

-Amos had lived in Hawaii from 1977 until 2018.
-Amos currently resides in Columbia, South Carolina, where he is working on Aunt Della's Cookies.
+Amos was married four times, most recently to Carol Williams.
+He had four children: Michael Amos, Gregory Amos, Sarah Amos, and musician Shawn Amos.
+Amos lived in Hawaii from 1977 until 2018, and was again living in the state at the time of his death.
+He also lived in Columbia, South Carolina, where he was working on Aunt Della's Cookies until 2018.

+Amos died due to complications from dementia at his home in Honolulu on August 13, 2024, at the age of 88.